lep511/rust-microsoft-cookbook/aws_lambda/gemini-barista-bot/README.md

 # Introduction

-gemini-apollo11 is a Rust project that implements an AWS Lambda function in Rust.
+gemini-barista-bot is a Rust project that implements an AWS Lambda function in Rust.

 ## Prerequisites